redpanda-data/connect/website/docs/guides/bloblang/functions.md

 ### `now`

-Returns the current timestamp as a string in ISO 8601 format with the local timezone.
-Use the method `format_timestamp` in order to change the format and timezone.
+Returns the current timestamp as a string in RFC 3339 format with the local timezone.
+Use the method `ts_format` in order to change the format and timezone.

 #### Examples